WillSoper/WillSoper.github.io/_posts/2020-07-06-helping-others-with-their-mental-health.md

 # Four: Don’t offer advice.

-This section title is slightly misleading, but I’m catering for people who skim read.
+The title of this section is slightly misleading, but I’m catering for people who skim read.

 Be **very** careful with this final one.
 It’s last for a very good reason, and you’ll have to use your judgement to know whether you’re going to be well received or not.
 Some people, or even just some of the time, will feel judged or that you’re minimising their illness if you try to offer any kind of direct practical support. **If in doubt, don’t do this.** Just being there is more than enough.